sparrowcode/PermissionsKit/README.md

 ## Usage

 Now available 3 present styles: `Dialog`, `List` and `Native`.
 Each interface has delegates and a data source.
-If you want see an example app, open `SPPermissions.xcodeproj`.
+If you want see an example app, open `Example Apps/SPPermissions.xcodeproj`.

 ### Dialog